SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Identifiers
 -----------

-Identifiers begin with
+:newTerm:`Identifiers` begin with
-an upper case or lower case letter A through Z, an underscore (``_``), a non-combining alphanumeric Unicode character in the Basic Multilingual Plane, or a character outside the Basic Multilingual Plan that isn't in a Private Use Area.
+an upper case or lower case letter A through Z, an underscore (``_``), a noncombining alphanumeric Unicode character in the Basic Multilingual Plane, or a character outside the Basic Multilingual Plan that isn't in a Private Use Area.